icub-tech-iit/documentation/docs/icub_r1_icub3_calibration_types/icub_r1_calibration_types.md

 |`calibrationDelta`| defined by user expressed in degree|

 !!!info
-    **Calibration 6 MAIS** uses mais raw values to calculate the joint encoder factor and the offset of 0.0 position.
+    **Calibration 6 MAIS** uses `mais` raw values to calculate the joint encoder factor and the offset of 0.0 position.
     Moreover, it calibrates the motor encoder that is an incremental and for this joints needs to move: the target position depends on value of `calibration3` parameter: if it is `-1` then the joint move to the position written in `calibration4` else to `calibration5`.
-    **Calibration 6 FAP** uses, instead, does not calculate neiher the joint encoder factor nor the offset of the 0.0 position because the calibration of the FAP absolute encoder is done manually.
+    **Calibration 6 FAP** uses, instead, does not calculate neither the joint encoder factor nor the offset of the 0.0 position because of the calibration of the FAP absolute encoder is done manually.
 Therefore, the fingers are manually moved by checking the raw values and then the `offset`, the `rotation` and the `invertDirection` parameters are set up in the POS service configuration file, thus to have the fingers rotation from ~0 deg to ~90 deg in the desired direction.
-    Once the FAP is calibrated and works properly (the procedure described above should be done just one time after the hand is mounted), the calibration procedure can be started.
+    Once the FAP is calibrated and works properly (the procedure described above should be done just one time after the hand is mounted), the calibration 6 procedure can be started.
 The steps are basically the same as the ones in `calibration6 mais`.
-    Therefore, the motor encoder gets calibrated by moving the joint to the target position depending on the value of `calibration3` parameter: if it is `-1` then the joint move to the position written in `calibration4` else to `calibration5`.
+    Therefore, the motor encoder gets calibrated by moving the joint to the target position depending on the value of `calibration3` parameter: if it is `-1` then the joint moves to the position written in `calibration4` else to `calibration5`.
 So, the core of this procedure is to find the zero and so the offset of the motor incremental encoder.
     The movement is performed using the velocity specified in `calibration2` parameter.
-Only if the joint can reach the target position then the calibration ends successfully.
+If the joint reaches the target position then the calibration ends successfully.

 ### Calibration 7
 This calibration is used for joint with absolute analog sensor.
 On iCub robot, this encoder is mounted on abduction fingers and on abduction thumb joints.